UncleChair/GoFrameBootcamp/content/web-server/_index.md

 ---
-title: Introduction
+title: Web Server
-type: docs
 prev: /
-next: installation/
+next: introduction/
 ---

 This is a demo of the theme's documentation layout.